laravel/docs/session.md

     $request->session()->flash('status', 'Task was successful!');

-If you need to persist your flash data for just the current request, you may use the `now` method.
 If you need to persist your flash data for several requests, you may use the `reflash` method, which will keep all of the flash data for an additional request.
 If you only need to keep specific flash data, you may use the `keep` method:

-    $request->session()->now('status', 'Task was successful!');

     $request->session()->reflash();

     $request->session()->keep(['username', 'email']);

+To persist your flash data only for the current request, you may use the `now` method:

+    $request->session()->now('status', 'Task was successful!');

 <a name="deleting-data"></a>
 ### Deleting Data